12.4. WAL Data Filtering and Buffering

 12.4.3.
 Relation between Replica Identity and Decoded Tuples

-The data recorded in the WAL for UPDATE and DELETE operations is contingent upon the Replica Identity configured for the target table.
+The data recorded in the WAL for UPDATE and DELETE operations depends on the Replica Identity configured for the target table.

 12.4.3.1.
 UPDATE Operations

-The behavior of UPDATE operations differs depending on whether the Replica Identity is set to a specific key (Primary Key/Index) or to FULL.
+The behavior of UPDATE operations differs depending on whether the Replica Identity is set to a specific key (Primary Key or Index) or to FULL.

 First, consider the case where the Replica Identity is DEFAULT (PK) or USING INDEX:

-The specific contents of oldtuple and newtuple vary based on which columns are being modified:
+The contents of oldtuple and newtuple vary based on which columns are modified:

-Whether an oldtuple is recorded depends on whether the columns being updated are part of the Replica Identity.
+Whether PostgreSQL records an oldtuple depends on whether the updated columns are part of the Replica Identity.
 See Figure 12.20.

 Figure 12.20.
 Payload structure for UPDATE operations under standard REPLICA IDENTITY.

-When updating columns that constitute the Replica Identity, the oldtuple accumulates the previous key values.
+When updating columns that constitute the Replica Identity, the oldtuple contains the previous key values.
 This allows the subscriber to identify the existing target tuple using these original values.
-This logic can be illustrated through the following pseudo-SQL:
+The following pseudo-SQL illustrates this logic:

 -- Pseudo-SQL: Identifying the tuple via the old key